 Mass / Divine Liturgy: Sundays at 11:00 AM (see our calendar for the latest updates).

 All are welcome.
 Our liturgies are similar to the services found in common Roman Catholic parishes.
 They include prayers, readings from the Bible, a homily ("preaching"), the celebration of the Lord's Supper, and some hymns.
-The main differences are that we have a general absolution at the beginning of the service--the priest communicates Jesus' forgiveness for everyone's sins and failings--and that we practice a "open" communion.
+We have a general absolution and practice "open" communion.
 That is, the Eucharist is offered for any baptized Christian who is attempting to live out the teachings of Jesus Christ.

 The service is usually followed by a time of fellowship with tea, coffee, and some pastries or other snacks.